Zero Down Mortgages: Do They Exist?

 • You’ll pay added fees.
 While USDA and VA loans are attractive options for low- to moderate-income homebuyers, both come with added fees.
 This significantly increases the cost of the loan over its lifetime.

-Alternatives to zero-down mortgages
+Alternatives to zero down mortgages

 A 20% down payment might be recommended, but it’s certainly not required.
-In 2024, the average down payment for first-time homebuyers was 9% of the sale price.[12]
+In 2025, rhe average down payment for a house in 2025 is 14.4% with a median down payment amount of $30,400.[12]

 FHA loan